prometheus/client_java/examples/example-exporter-httpserver/README.md

 * [http://localhost:9400/metrics?debug=text](http://localhost:9400/metrics?debug=text): Prometheus text format, same as without the `debug` option.
 * [http://localhost:9400/metrics?debug=openmetrics](http://localhost:9400/metrics?debug=openmetrics): OpenMetrics text format.
 * [http://localhost:9400/metrics?debug=prometheus-protobuf](http://localhost:9400/metrics?debug=prometheus-protobuf): Text representation of the Prometheus protobuf format.

-## TODO

-Implement an example of a histogram and show how to use this with Prometheus, see [../example-tomcat-servlet](../example-tomcat-servlet).